Measure Horse main.jpg

 2.)
 Make three lines across the horse with chalk or tape to mark where the measurements are taken and to help reference those places to the topline.
 Line A should be taken just behind the back of the shoulder blade.
 Make sure you can feel the back of the shoulder blade and that your drawing is behind, and not over top, the shoulder blade.
 Line B should be placed at the lowest point of the horse’s back and Line C should be placed 8 inches behind Line B.

 3.)
-Use a flexible curve or any other piece of malleable wire to mould to the shape of the horse in these three places and then transfer those shapes onto paper or cardboard.
+Use a flexible curve or any other piece of malleable wire to mold to the shape of the horse in these three places and then transfer those shapes onto paper or cardboard.
 Label them A, B and C as in the example above.
 Newsprint works well as you need a fairly large sheet of paper to get the full picture.
 Please double check all shapes since it is very easy for the wires to move between horse and paper.
 It is also helpful to make a cardboard template and try it back on the horse.
 This is a good test to see how accurate your back drawing really is.
 We use these drawings determine how wide apart we want to place the bars, which bar angle would be best at the fork and how much twist we need to put into the bars.

 Measure_9.jpg Measure_10.jpg Measure_11.jpg